Lifesaving Certification Requirements

 - New Residents: To schedule any of these courses, check your Med Hub new hire portal for the Lifesaving document to review.

-- ALL residents must be CPR/BLS certified within the first three (3) months of starting their training.
-This certification must be kept in compliance throughout your whole training at UWHC.
+- All residents must be CPR/BLS certified within the first three months of starting their training.
+This certification must be kept in compliance throughout your whole training at UW Hospital and Clinics.

-- Renewal course: This is a three (3) hour class.
+- Renewal course: This is a three-hour class.
 Select this course if your certification has not expired.

 - Books are available at EEC or can be reviewed on the day of class.